-This man named vo-ED is symbolic of the training for skilled occupations which can be obtained at this school.
-He can help anyone who wants to prepare for a future in the skilled trades.
+This little man is symbolic of the training for skilled occupations which can be obtained at this school.
+He can help prepare anyone who wants to progress for a future in the skilled trades.

 "Learn to Earn"

 A public supported trade-technical school operated under the direction of the Salt Lake Area Board of Control for Vocational Education.